6 myths about life insurance

 Here's how:

-- Make sure your family knows you have a life insurance plan, who the insurer is, the policy number, and the term of the policy.
+• Make sure your loved ones know you have a life insurance plan, who the insurer is, the policy number, and the term of the policy.
 This will make it easier if they need to make a claim

 It's true that life insurance is usually designed to pay out when someone dies, though some policies offer more than that.

-Our life cover, for example, includes a terminal illness benefit at no extra cost.
-This pays out if you're diagnosed with a terminal illness that meets our policy definition and you're not expected to live longer than 12 months.
-So you and your loved ones could have the financial support you need.
-Once payment is made your policy will end and no further claims will be paid.
+Our life cover, for example, includes a terminal illness benefit at no extra cost, so you and your loved ones can have the financial support you need.
+With this benefit, you'll get a lump sum pay out if you're diagnosed with a terminal illness during the policy term that meets our policy definition, and you're not expected to live for longer than 12 months.
+Once payment is made, your policy will end, and no further claims will be paid.

 If you're looking for another type of protection, you could also consider critical illness cover.
-With this type of insurance, you'll receive a lump sum if you're diagnosed with one of the conditions covered, to help reduce financial worries while you focus on your health.
+This kind of insurance pays out a lump sum if you're diagnosed with, or undergo surgery, for a critical illness.

 Myth 5: I'm covered at work, so I don't need extra cover